molgenis/molgenis-emx2/docs/use_permissions.md

-# Terminology
+# Permissions

-## Databases with schemas

-MOLGENIS enable creation of multiple databases on one server.
-Technically these are postgresql schemas, hence we use ' database' and 'schema' interchangeably.
-A database is defined as a collection of tables (i.e. schema).
-In addition each database can have settings, members, menu and theme.

-## Schema consists of tables

-The contents of each molgenis database is defined as tables.
-A table is defined by its columns (i.e. metadata) and contains data in rows.
-The metadata describing the tables and columns we call 'schema'.

-## Users can become members

-Access to databases is controlled by providing roles to users.
-A user with a role we call a 'member' of a database/schema.
-See: database settings.
+## Standard roles

 Currently we have as standard roles:

 * manager - context: schema.
 Has permissions to assign roles to users in its schema.
 Can create/change/remove tables and columns (i.e. change the schema)
 * editor - context: schema.
 Has permission to insert, update, delete rows in tables.
 Can NOT change schema.
 * viewer - context: schema.
 Has permission to view data.

+## Users can get roles in a schema

+Access to databases is controlled by providing roles to users.
+A user with a role we call a 'member' of a database/schema.
+See: database settings.

 In addition there are two special users: